Microscopic colitis: Prognosis

 The prognosis for lymphocytic colitis and collagenous colitis is good, and both conditions are considered to be benign.
 The majority of people afflicted with the conditions recover from their diarrhea, and their histological abnormalities resolve, although relapses commonly occur if maintenance treatment is not continued.

 Epidemiology

 Incidence and prevalence of microscopic colitis nears those of ulcerative colitis and Crohn's disease.
-Studies in North America found incidence rates of 7.1 per 100,000 person-years and 12.6 per 100,000 person-years for collagenous colitis for lymphocytic colitis, respectively.
+Studies in North America found incidence rates of 7.1 per 100,000 person-years for collagenous colitis and 12.6 per 100,000 person-years for lymphocytic colitis.
 Prevalence has been estimated as 103 cases per 100,000 persons.

 People who develop microscopic colitis are characteristically, though not exclusively, middle-aged females.
 The average age of diagnosis is 65 but 25% of cases are diagnosed below the age of 45.

 History

 The condition of microscopic colitis was first described as such in 1982.
 Lymphocytic colitis was described in 1989.
 Collagenous colitis was recognised earlier, in 1976.